phpearth/docker-php/alpine-repo/README.md

 ## Docker

-Most common use case of Alpine Linux is undoubtedly the Docker.
+Most common use case of Alpine Linux is Docker.
 Add the PHP.earth Alpine repository to your Dockerfile:

 ```Dockerfile
 FROM alpine:3.6